-- A wide range of data is used: - 1.
-Attainment/tracker data (pupil's work, observations, staff, parent and pupil voice, case studies, CAT, EAZ Assessment Tools and NFER Assessments). - 2.
-Emotional data (Blot scores, Boxall, pupil observations, behaviour target sheets, home school journals, staff and parent feedback. - 3.
+- A wide range of data is used: - Attainment/tracker data (pupil's work, observations, staff, parent and pupil voice, case studies, EAZ Assessment Tools, RWI screens, SALFORD reading scores and NFER Assessments). - 2.
+Emotional data (ARBOR, Boxall, pupil observations, behaviour target sheets, home school journals, staff and parent feedback. - 3.
 Attendance data. - Tracker data is collected each term with age or score related tests taking place to coincide with the annual review. - Assessments are closely monitored and moderation takes place throughout the years to ensure they are accurate. - Pupil interventions are monitored by class teachers/subject leaders regularly and discussed with the SLT.
 These are reviewed on a regular basis if they are not working. - Emotional data is reflected on daily in morning staff meetings (teaching staff and support staff) and weekly by the whole school.
-Interventions are then put in place which are over seen by a member of the SLT. - Regular feedback about performance is given to pupils/parents and carers through the class teacher and SLT. - A designated member of the SLT maintains an overview of pupil premium spending.(currently J.Hancock) - A governor is responsible for pupil premium.
+Interventions are then put in place which are over seen by a member of the SLT. - Regular feedback about performance is given to pupils/parents and carers through the class teacher and SLT. - A designated member of the SLT maintains an overview of pupil premium spending. (currently J.Hancock with JSH working collaboratively on the three year plan incorporating covid catch up and Sports premium) - A governor (Simon Cope) is responsible for pupil premium.